anniezoyinlee/GA-Project-2/README.md

 5. Pull the latest changes from upstream into your local repository git pull upstream master/main

-6. Download all the packages
-npm install react-router-dom
-npm install react-player/youtube

-7. Open in local host or heroku npm start heroku open
+6. Open the app in local host or heroku npm start heroku open
 ```